 All application, admission, and degree-granting requirements and regulations shall be applied equitably to individual applicants and students regardless of age, sex, race, disability, religion, or national origin.

-Click here for the Applicant Packet or International Applicant Packet
+Click here for the Applicant Packet PDF or International Applicant Packet

 The complete application process includes: